vinay-swamy/columbia-coursework/BINFG4001-intro-comp-med/reading_notes.md

     - connected ideas can be queried/analyzed by logical symbols, but not sure if connections are themselves logical symbols
 - Basically, the idea is that if you have a KR on a topic, you can *theoretically* use it query specific scenarios
 - this becomes hard because you are essentially going to be making some sort of pseudo - decision tree
-    - they call it theorem proving, ie asking a certain relationsip possible -> Y/N
+    - they call it theorem proving, ie asking a certain relationship possible -> Y/N
-- simplest version of this  would be having data structred in some sort of relational database, that you would then query
+- simplest version of this  would be having data structured in some sort of relational database, that you would then query
     - but anything you want to query

 ## Week 4